Avadhkumar-geek/NewsX/README.md

 - Categories: The website has a top navigation bar with links to various categories of news.
 When a user clicks on a category, they are taken to a page that displays a list of articles from that specific category.

-- Search: The website has a search bar at the top of the page that allows users to search for articles based on keywords or specific sections of the New York Times.
-The search results page displays a list of articles that match the search criteria.

-- Article page: Each article has its own page that displays the full article, its details, and a list of related articles.
-The details of the article include the date it was published, the author, and the section it belongs to.

 - Responsive design: The website is designed to be responsive and adapt to different screen sizes and devices.

 ## Technology Used